Explore Learning Center Resources

 8:30 a.m.: Go to PD session in the cafeteria

 Time for the district PD gathering in the cafeteria.
 This year the arts educators will be allowed to access online learning in a self-paced session.
 Everyone chooses a webinar to match their needs, then begins to work on a curriculum based unit inspired by what they have learned.
-I choose "Developing Student Stage Managers" from Theatre Educator Pro.
+I choose "Developing Student Stage Managers" from EdTA's Learning Center.
 I love the article on stage management from dramatics.org, so I bookmark it to use with my students.
-I make a note to go back through my print copies of Dramatics and Teaching Theatre magazines to find other resources for sharing with my class.
-My principal really likes that these two publications are a part of my membership in EdTA, and I like to highlight the way I use them whenever I can.
+I make a note to go check out www.dramatics.org for materials for my next unit, this online gem speaks directly to my students and they love it when I pull materials to incorporate into my lessons.
+I sometimes use the quizzes as a fun starter for a Thespian troupe meeting.
+My principal really loves that our school can honor our hard working Theatre students through the Thespian program; and EdTA makes it so easy with their abundance of support materials.
+Professional learning for me and Thespian guidance for my troupe; all a part of my membership in EdTA.
+In my last review we focused on the Professional Practice domain of Danielsen and I nailed it due to my active participation in the Learning Center's professional learning opportunities AND the great communications system I set up for our parents based on my Thespian troupe procedures.
+This year my school district is actually paying my EdTA membership fee as a professional development support.
+Win!
+Win!

 10:30 a.m.: Begin planning new curriculum unit

 I'm interested in providing my students with school-to-work connections in the next curriculum unit I write.
 "Developing Student Stage Managers" turns out to be perfect.
+This lesson makes such strong connections which are especially important for my Career and Technical Education students.
 It's an on-demand webinar by equity stage manager Cheryl Williams showing how to get students involved in leadership roles as tech support for productions.
 It even bundles an article on stage management from dramatics.org for student engagement.
 Plus our music teacher sees immediate applications as well, so we are thinking about creating a unit together.

 11:30 a.m.: Download all the handouts